-Let’s Cook and Eat Healthy is a partner education workshop for direct support professionals, foster parents, and others who work with low-income clients.
+Let’s Cook and Eat Healthy is a partner education workshop for direct support of professionals, foster parents, and others who work with low-income clients.
 Participants will gain knowledge and learn skills for healthy eating and active living.
 They can then pass on what they learned to their clients, participants, or foster children.

 Participants in this program will learn how to:

 - Communicate MyPlate messages for healthy eating and active living to their clients.

 - Teach menu planning, cooking skills, and safe food handling techniques to their clients.